pomerium/pomerium/docs/docs/upgrading.md

 For `memory` storage, restarting the cache service will result in all users having to re-login.
 The in-memory database used by the cache service can be found here: [internal/databroker/memory](https://github.com/pomerium/pomerium/tree/master/internal/databroker/memory).

-The `redis` storage can be used for persistent data, you can see all [storage backend configuration here].
+The `redis` storage can be used for persistent data, you can see the existing [storage backend configuration here].

 You can see:

  - [databroker gRPC interface](https://github.com/pomerium/pomerium/blob/master/pkg/grpc/databroker/databroker.proto)
  - [storage backend interface](https://github.com/pomerium/pomerium/blob/master/pkg/storage/storage.go)

-for reference to implement your own one.
+for reference to implement your own.

 ### Identity headers